lyndon-trash/elasticsearch-presentation/NOTES.md

 # Search
 - "search" is a central comcept to the application
-- the culmination of all the work of the data team
+- the culmination of all the work of the data team, the primary way of getting access to the candidate data

 # Agenda
 - basics of ES